Frequently Asked Questions about the LETB Refresher Course

 After I’ve Applied and Paid for the Refresher Course, What Do I Do Next?

-After your application letter and payment are received and vetted, you will be granted ACADIS access to the refresher course materials and the six (6) month clock will start.
+After your application letter and payment are received and vetted, you will be granted ACADIS access to the refresher course materials.
+Remember that the six (6) month completion date is set by your "date of hire", not by the Refresher Course start date.

 You will receive an email with all details for accessing the materials.
 It is, therefore, critical that you have provided a valid email address to ILEA.
 The email you will receive to gain access through the ACADIS portal will state in the “From” box: ACADIS Portal Administrator.
 The subject line will state: “Online Event Assignment Notification”; this is where you'll find your link to the refresher course.
 The link will state: “launch the event.”